nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 Default image RAM partition
    The default image RAM partition consists of all the RAM that is not defined as a permanent image RAM partition or placeholder RAM partition.
    It is the default RAM partition associated with an image and is set as the RAM region when linking the image.
-   If an image must reserve its RAM area permanently (i.e. at the same time as other images are running), it must use a permanent image RAM partition, described below.
+   If an image must reserve its RAM area permanently (that is, at the same time as other images are running), it must use a permanent image RAM partition, described below.

 .. _pm_permanent_image_ram_partition: